 6.2 Post-exam procedures include:

-6.3 Direct exam components include equipment optimization, patient positioning throughout the exam, and the actual one-on-one interaction.
+6.3 Direct exam components include equipment optimization, patient positioning throughout the exam, and one-on-one interaction.

 Guideline 7: Continuing Professional Education